 More than 30% of American adults volunteer through an organization.
 Whether it’s part of a company’s policy or personal choice individuals or families make, there’s no doubt Americans are generous with their time.

-Additionally, more people take on informal roles, performing acts of service for friends, family, and neighbors.
+Additionally, more people take time to donate personal items (hair, blood, plasma, etc.) and take on informal roles, performing acts of service for friends, family, and neighbors.

 Based on different surveys, best estimates say that 1 out of every two adults performs some service work.

 But is donating time effective?

 According to the Independent Sector, the answer is yes.
 By the group’s estimates, over 8 billion hours of service work was performed.
 That work is valued at more than $25 an hour.